0xPolygonID/docs/docs/verifier/query-builder.md

 ### Proof type

-This field allows specifying the verification method used by the issuer at the time of issuing the credential, which is essential for successful query verification.
+This field allows specifying the verification method used by the issuer at the time of issuing the credential, which is essential for a successful query verification.
 While creating a query, users must carefully choose a Proof Type that aligns with the original method selected by the issuer when issuing the credential.
 The two options available are:

-- **Signature-based (SIG):** Validates claims based on Baby JubJub (BJJ) Key Signatures.
+- **Signature-based (SIG):** Verifies claims based on Baby JubJub (BJJ) Key Signatures.
 This method is straightforward, relying on the issuer's signature for authentication.
 It's fast and doesn't involve on-chain transactions.
-- **Merkle Tree Proof (MTP):** Verifies claims through their inclusion in a Merkle Tree, part of the issuer’s on-chain identity.
+- **Merkle Tree Proof (MTP):** Verifies claims through their inclusion in a Merkle Tree, which is part of the issuer’s on-chain identity.
 This approach not only bolsters security but also provides a timestamp, confirming the claim's existence at a specific historical moment.

 ### Circuit ID